-The first item in the Code of Conduct within the Shinko Way, which expresses the values common across the Shinko Group, is "We respect human rights."
+The first item in the Code of Conduct within the Shinko Way is "We respect human rights."
 This is an explicit statement of our corporate stance of acting on the basis of a spirit of respect for human rights in all business operations.
 We strive to ensure that all Group employees show this spirit in their actions.